THE MANCHURIAN CANDIDATE

 THE BLU-RAY DISC – UNCLE SAM

 Blue Underground brings Uncle Sam to Blu-ray in what is obviously the exact same transfer that was used for DVD.
-Unfortunately, under the HD microscope, it looks all the more electronically processed, bearing a purpley, metallic sheen that screams late-'90s/early-'00s telecine techniques.
-Fine detail "rings" throughout; apart from its tighter blacks and zestier colours, this 2.35:1, 1080p presentation is on a par with an upconvert.
-It suggests misplaced humility that Uncle Sam helmer William Lustig, who started Blue Underground, didn't shell out for a remaster.
+Unfortunately, under the HD microscope, it looks all the more electronically processed, bearing a purpley, metallic sheen that screams late-’90s/early-’00s telecine techniques.
+Fine detail “rings” throughout; apart from its tighter blacks and zestier colours, this 2.35:1, 1080p presentation is on par with an upconvert.
+It suggests misplaced humility that Uncle Sam helmer William Lustig, who started Blue Underground, didn’t shell out for a proper remaster.
 The 7.1 DTS-HD audio sounds a little crisper and plumper than the DD 5.1 alternative, though the mix is dated in its own way by gimmicky localizations of dialogue and sound effects.
-Still, I love it when Uncle Sam's from-beyond voice takes over every corner of the room–like the movie itself, it's a good kind of ridiculous.
-The DVD's supplements–including the photo gallery, although the Easter eggs appear to be absent–return, in standard definition except for the trailer.
-Originally published: July 8, 2010.
+Still, I love it when Uncle Sam’s from-beyond voice takes over every corner of the room–like the movie itself, it’s a good kind of ridiculous.
+The DVD’s supplements–including the photo gallery, although the Easter eggs appear to be absent–return, in standard definition except for the trailer.